TheMaster3558/Master-Selector/docs/guides/usage.rst

     }

-From here, you're all good to go!
+From here, you're all good to go on the coding part!
 If you want to view more detail about the classes and functions, visit :ref:`this<Master-Selector API Reference>` section of our documentation.

-Good luck coding!
+:ref:`Next Guide<3 - Interacting with the Brain>`